Daqo New Energy's Subsidiaries - GuruFocus.com

 PR Newswire

-Under the supply agreement, Xinjiang Daqo and Inner Mongolia Daqo will provide Shuangliang with a total amount of 150,300 MT high-purity mono-grade polysilicon from November 2022 to December 2027.
+Under the supply agreement, Xinjiang Daqo and Inner Mongolia Daqo will provide this leading manufacturing company with a total amount of 46,200 MT high-purity mono-grade polysilicon from January 1, 2023 to December 31, 2027.
 Actual prices will be negotiated by both parties monthly according to market conditions.

-Mr. Longgen Zhang, chief executive officer of Daqo New Energy, commented, "This five-year polysilicon supply agreement will strengthen our cooperation with Shuangliang, an outstanding solar wafer producer with very rapid capacity expansion plans.
-We expect that the demand for high-purity mono-grade polysilicon to remain strong, especially as the market gradually switches to the next generation of N-type technology. "
+Mr. Longgen Zhang, chief executive officer of Daqo New Energy, commented, "We are very pleased to announce another long-term high-purity polysilicon supply contract in this month.
+We see a very clear trend that solar PV energy will play an increasingly important role globally.
+Our downstream customers are expanding their capacities rapidly which will strongly support the demand for high-purity mono-grade polysilicon."

 About Daqo New Energy